Rukhmabai: Early life

 Rukhmabai was born to Janardhan Pandurang and Jayantibai in a Marathi family.
-Janardhan Pandurang died when Rukhmabai was aged two and six years after her husband's demise, Jayantibai married the widower Sakharam Arjun, an eminent physician and social activist in Bombay.
+Janardhan Pandurang died when Rukhmabai was between two and six years old.
+After her husband's demise, Jayantibai married the widower Sakharam Arjun, an eminent physician and social activist in Bombay.
 Remarriage of widows was permitted among the Suthar (carpenter) community - the caste to which Rukhmabai's mother belonged.

-Two and a half years later, 11-year-old Rukhmabai was married to the 19 year old Dadaji Bhikaji, a cousin of her step-father.
-It was agreed that deviating from the contemporary social norms, Dadaji would stay with Rukhmabai's family as a gharjawai and be fully provided for by them.
+Two and a half years later, 11-year-old Rukhmabai was married to the 19-year-old Dadaji Bhikaji, a cousin of her stepfather.
+It was agreed that, deviating from the contemporary social norms, Dadaji would stay with Rukhmabai's family as a gharjawai and be fully provided for by them.
 The expectation was for him to acquire education in due course and "become a good man".
-Six months into the marriage, Rukhmabai having reached puberty, the traditional event of Garbhadhan was held signalling the time for ritual consummation of marriage.
+Six months into the marriage, Rukhmabai having reached puberty, the traditional event of Garbhadhan was held, signalling the time for ritual consummation of marriage.
 But Dr Sakharam Arjun, being an eminent physician of reformist tendencies, did not permit early consummation.

 This displeased Bhikaji, now aged 20, who also resented the attempts of Rukhmabai's family to make him "a good man".
 In addition to his aversion for education, the compulsion to go to sixth standard of school at an age when he should have been at the university was particularly distressing.
-In the meanwhile, Bhikaji lost his mother and against the advice of Sakharam Arjun, took to living with his maternal uncle Narayan Dhurmaji.
+In the meanwhile, Bhikaji lost his mother and, against the advice of Sakharam Arjun, took to living with his maternal uncle Narayan Dhurmaji.
 The environment of Dhurmaji's home pushed Bhikaji further into a life of indolence and waywardness.
-He eventually accumulated debts which he hoped to clear using the property that accompanied Rukhmabai into the house.
-Rukhmabai refused to move in to the household of Dhurmaji to live with Bhikaji, a decision supported by her step-father.
+He eventually accumulated debts, which he hoped to clear using the property that accompanied Rukhmabai into the house.
+Rukhmabai refused to move into the household of Dhurmaji to live with Bhikaji, a decision supported by her stepfather.

-In contrast, in the same years Rukhmabai studied at home using books from a Free Church Mission library.
-Because of her father's association with religious and social reformers she also came into contact with prominent names like Vishnu Shastri Pandit, a strong proponent of women's causes in Western India at the time, along with European men and women exposing her to liberal reformism.
+In contrast, in the same years, Rukhmabai studied at home using books from a Free Church Mission library.
+Because of her father's association with religious and social reformers, she also came into contact with prominent names like Vishnu Shastri Pandit, a strong proponent of women's causes in Western India at the time, along with European men and women, exposing her to liberal reformism.
 With her mother, she also regularly attended the weekly meetings of the Prarthanä Samäj and Arya Mahilä Samäj.